Pattern Day Trader Rule (PDT): What It Is and How to Work Around It

 Can I day trade with $1,000?

-Yes, but with limitations.
-In a margin account, you are limited to 3 day trades per 5 business days.
-In a cash account, you can day trade freely but only with settled funds -- so with $1,000 you can make roughly 1-2 trades per day (each chunk settling the next business day).
-Alternatively, you can day trade micro futures (MES, MNQ) with margins as low as $50-$200 per contract, with no PDT restriction.
+Yes.
+The legacy $25,000 PDT minimum was eliminated effective June 4, 2026 — but some brokers may still apply transitional day-trade restrictions through October 2027, so confirm with yours.
+In a cash account, you can day trade freely but only with settled funds (T+1) — with $1,000 you can make roughly 1-2 trades per day.
+Alternatively, micro futures (MES, MNQ) require margins as low as $50-$200 per contract with no PDT-related restrictions.

 What happens if I go over the PDT limit?